brkuzn/parking-wtp-discrete-choice/README.md

 ---

-Uzun, B. (2025). *Urban Mobility and Parking Valuation: A Discrete Choice Analysis of Commuter Behavior.* Applied Environmental Economics, University of Oldenburg.
+Uzun, B. (2025). *Willingness to Pay for Parking and Commuter Mode Choice: A Discrete Choice Analysis with Counterfactual Simulation.
+Applied Environmental Economics, University of Oldenburg.